turgaysozen/event-driven-programming-with-observer-pattern-for-python/README.md

  **You can compare api(normal usage) vs api_v2(observer pattern approach with EDP) and observer_before.py vs observer_after.py**

 The observer pattern and event driven programming is similiar to nodejs infrastructure.
 Nodejs uses single thread event loop and the event loop waits for events to occur (to observe an event).
-When an events occured it calls its hanler.
+When an events occured it calls its handler.

 Sometimes the observer pattern also called as a listener.
 Its like an event management system.
 In observer pattern there are 2 roles :subject and observer.